-Education in Germany is tuition free at most of the Universities.
-The universities charge a semester fee of about 140 – 500 Euros which is utilized for the university’s development, labs and other such facilities.
+Education in Germany is free of tuition fee expenses at most of the Universities.
+The universities charge a semester fee of about 140–500 Euros, which is utilized for the university’s development, labs and other such facilities.

 Living cost in Germany is approximately 800 Euros per month.
 This can go up depending on the lifestyle of a student.
 Study Abroad in Germany

-There are two intakes in a year for admission in Sep/Oct and in March/April.
-The application and visa process in total takes about 9 months so students need to plan accordingly.
+There are two intakes in a year for admission, viz. in Sep/Oct and in March/April.
+The application and visa process, in total, takes about 9 months; so students need to plan accordingly.
 The deadline for Sep/Oct intake is 15 July and for March /April intake is 15 Jan.
-Hence an early application is highly recommended.
+Hence, an early application is highly recommended.

-Once the university receives the application they may take about 3-4 months to inform students of the outcome.
-Not all universities may inform, if the application is incomplete or lacking any documents, hence it is recommended that students send all the requested documents in one go to avoid any last minute issues.
+Once the university receives the application, they may take about 3-4 months to inform students of the outcome.
+Not all universities inform the student if the application is incomplete or lacking any documents.
+Therefore, it is recommended that students send all the requested documents in one go to avoid any last minute issues.

 The students have two options for making an application.
 They can either apply directly or take help from UNI ASSIST.
 UNI ASSIST charges Euro 68 for their service of applying to the first University.
-An additional Euro 15 per Universities for further applications.
+An additional Euro 15 per University for further applications.
 UNI ASSIST assists students with its partner Universities only.

 Visa and Work Permit Study Abroad in Germany

 International students need to apply for a visa before arrival.
 Anyone with written approval for preparatory study measures or a university place from a university can apply for a student visa.
-Those still waiting on the notice of admission or who have to sit an entrance examination will need to apply for an applicant visa.
+Those still awaiting the admission notice or have to appear for an entrance examination are required to apply for an applicant visa.